 Offer to tell others at work

-In the case of an employee having a miscarriage, updating colleagues on the situation before they come back to work will make things less traumatic for them.
-Then they won’t have to keep repeating the painful details.
-This also eradicates those awkward “How’s the pregnancy going?” conversations, and opens up opportunities for meaningful support.
+In the case of an employee having a miscarriage, updating colleagues on the situation before they come back to work will make things less traumatic for them, so they won’t have to keep repeating the painful details.
+Also this eradicates those awkward “How’s the pregnancy going?” conversations, and also opens up opportunities for meaningful support.

 “There should be a designated person in the workplace to talk to in the case of miscarriages,” says Francesca.
 “But also the likelihood is that in a fairly big organisation there’ll be a lot of people who have experienced it too and may be able to offer support and understanding”.

 “Companies need a policy in place to support people going through miscarriage.
 This may include offering flexible working and time off for the grieving process, a designated staffer to talk to about it, whether that’s their line manager or someone else, as well as support groups or counselling,” advises Francesca.

 - Help them access a support group through work (in person or virtually)

 - Or through Peppy (group chat and group live events)

 People don’t always know what to say for the best.
 But it’s important not to minimise what has happened.
 Trying to be reassuring by saying “You can try again” and “You know, it happens to so many people” is just not helpful, as it can make the person who’s just lost a baby feel like their feelings are almost being dismissed.

 “Sometimes people say: ‘You got pregnant so it’ll happen again’.
 But that’s not always the case,” says Francesca.
 Some people sadly can’t carry a baby to term and it can be really painful to hear potentially unrealistic reassurances when your longed-for baby has just died.